JLX0/auto_github/README.md

 # Currently under active development, documentations and examples will be added soon

 # Auto-Github
-Automatically complete tasks related to Github with AI
+Automatically complete tasks related to Github with LLMs etc.

 # Requirements